revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 3: Is it possible to have default and static methods in the functional interface?

  <details><summary><b> Show Answer</b></summary>
  	Yes
 	<details><summary><b>Explanation</b></summary>

-we can have any number of default and static methods but can contain only one abstract method.
+	 We can have any number of default and static methods but can contain only one abstract method.
  </details>
 </details>